carpentries-lab/good-enough-practices/episodes/02-data_management.md

 want to reuse your data.
 Specific examples of non-destructive transformations that we recommend at the beginning of analysis:

+- Create analysis-friendly data
+- Record all the steps used to process data
+- Anticipate the need to use multiple tables, and use a unique identifier for every record

 ## Create analysis-friendly data